Axway/api-builder-docs/content/en/docs/release_notes/oyo.md

 ## Features

 * #7439: The HTTP request ID is now accessible in flows from `$.request.id` when using [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas).
-* #7410: Node.js v14 is deprecated, Node.js v16 is going to be the minimum version of support in API Builder v5.

 ## Fixes